runderwo/kv9300_connect/README.md

 the Java browser plug-in interface would be phased out due to security concerns, eventually leaving the user with no way at all to remotely access this series of KVM switches.

+Instead, this program uses the Java `appletviewer` developer tool to launch the KVM client applet as a standalone Java application.

 ## Installation